Jayson Blair: Later career

 Blair later returned to college to complete his postponed degree.

 The year after he left the Times, Blair wrote a memoir, Burning Down My Masters' House, published by New Millennium Books in 2004.
 Its initial print run was 250,000 copies; some 1,400 were sold in its first nine days.
 Although most reviews were critical, sales of the book increased after Blair was interviewed by Larry King and Fox News Channel host Bill O'Reilly.

 In his book, Blair revealed extended substance abuse, which he had ended before he resigned from the newspaper, and a struggle with bipolar disorder, which was diagnosed and first treated after he resigned.
 He also discussed journalistic practices at the Times, and his view of race relations and disagreements among senior editors at the newspaper.

 Since the scandal, Blair has spoken to journalism classes and groups about what he describes as the slippery slope that led him to fabricate and plagiarize.
-He has also said he regretted writing the book as early as he did and recommends people not read it.
+He has also said he regretted writing the book as early as he did and recommends that people not read it.

-In 2006, Blair was running a support group for people with bipolar disorder, for which he has received continuing treatment.
+In 2006, Blair was running a support group for people with bipolar disorder.
+He has continued to receive treatment himself for this condition.

-In 2007 he became a life coach, working in Virginia, opening his own coaching center three years later.
-In 2023, Blair renentered journalism when he started a podcast called the Silver Linings Handbook that focus on interviews with people from different walks of life, including journalists, business people, family members of victims of crimes, attorneys, law enforcement and others.He also has advocated for more ethical reporting in the true crime genre.
-In 2024, he started a Substack called The True Crime Times, where he is a writer and editor, with podcast hosts Brett Talley and Alice LaCour, American lawyers who served in the Justice Department.
+In 2007 Blair started working as a life coach in Virginia.
+Three years later, he opened his own coaching center.

+In 2023, Blair reentered journalism when he started a podcast called the "Silver Linings Handbook".
+It features interviews with people from different walks of life, including journalists, business people, family members of victims of crimes, attorneys, law enforcement and others.
+Blair also has advocated for more ethical reporting in the true crime genre.
+In 2024, he started a Substack called "The True Crime Times," where he is a writer and editor, with podcast hosts Brett Talley and Alice LaCour, American lawyers who had served in the Justice Department.